RISC-OS-Community/DME-Desk-Base/README.md

 > **Please note:** The reason for choosing short names is to ensure they are suitable for all RISC OS disk partitions/FileSystems.

+## Status

+This repository is still under initial development, so it's not ready yet for use.

 ## !DeskCfg

 This is the container for the configuration of all the components in the DME Suite.